LordKriegan/timetracker/README.md

 Running code
 ------------
+First, make a .env with a variable called TIMEDIFF.
+The excel-to-json package seems to parse date objects differently on different platforms.
+So far, on windows and mac it seems that the dates being returned are off by 23 hours, and on linux 24.
+For the purposes of our timetrackers that means that an activity of 00:12 would be parsed as 23:12 on windows and mac and 24:12 on linux.
+So for windows/mac set TIMEDIFF to 23 and linux set it to 24.

 To test server only: npm run startServerOnly
     go to localhost:3001 and either click on the green box or drag an xlsx file into it and hit submit, check console for response.